 4. The State Apartments

-Explore the glorious State Apartments, which are used to host official visits.
-Don't miss the lavishly decorated Grand Reception Room, complete with glittering chandeliers.
+Explore the glorious State Apartments, which are used to host official visits and an absolute must-see of any Windsor Castle visit.
+Don't miss the lavish Grand Reception Room, decorated with real gold and glittering chandeliers.
 You can also see the rooms built for Charles II, who hoped to rival the grandeur of Versailles.

 5. Changing the Guard